aerostitch/joeyzTools/aws/elb_log_analyzer/README.md

                                 -db-table ${TBL} \
                                 -report-path /tmp/${TBL}_summary.csv
 ```

+Note that you can also go into your DB and generate your own custom reports...

 Custom reports examples based on the imported data (here we exclude the calls from Pingdom and stuffs that we now are script kiddies playing around):
  * By day and IP: `select year, month, day, sourceIP, count(*) as nbrcalls from bla group by year, month, day, sourceIP order by nbrcalls;`